The David Weekley Homes Guide to Open Floor Plan Design

 Does David Weekley Homes Build Homes with Open Floor Plans?

 Yes, David Weekley Homes offers a variety of homes with open floor plans.

-One of the most popular features of our homes are the open floor plans – and for good reason.
+The open floor plan is one of the most popular features of our homes, and for good reason.
 They establish a sense of community within the home that many families value above all.

 Step inside a David Weekley home, and you’ll experience what makes a David Weekley floor plan different.